NotAkitake/SIGMArec/README.md

 ## Supported Games

+- beatmania IIDX INFINITAS
+- Sound Voltex Exceed Gear Konasute (I hope, need confirmation the pixels are correct)
 - beatmania IIDX 32 Pinky Crush
-- beatmania IIDX INFINITAS
-- Sound Voltex: Exceed Gear
+- Sound Voltex Exceed Gear
 - *literally any game you want to add pixels for*

+*More games will be supported out of the box over time..*

 ---